A Mexican castaway who says he has been lost at sea for more than 13 months has been pictured for the first time on his arrival back in civilisation.

-Around a thousand onlookers turned out to welcome Mr Albarengo on his return to civilisation on Monday The fisherman said he was accompanied at the time by a 15- to 18-year-old boy named Xiquel, who died just a few weeks after they got lost because he was unable to eat raw bird meat.
+The fisherman said he was accompanied at the time by a 15- to 18-year-old boy named Xiquel, who died just a few weeks after they got lost because he was unable to eat raw bird meat.

 Eventually arriving at the southern-most cluster of the Marshall Islands territories 8,000 miles away, Mr Albarengo has previously told reporters he survived by eating turtles, birds and fish and drinking turtle blood and rainwater.